openshift-labs/learn-katacoda/intro-openshift/deploying-images/03-creating-an-external-route.md

 ![Adding a Route](../../assets/intro-openshift/deploying-images/03-select-create-route.png)

 Routes can be used to expose any application which communicates over HTTP.
 OpenShift can handle termination for secure HTTP connections, or a secure connection can be tunnelled through direct to the application, with the application handling termination of the secure connection.
-Non HTTP applications can be exposed via a tunnelled secure connection if the client supports SNI for host identification.
+Non HTTP applications can be exposed via a tunnelled secure connection if the client supports the SNI extension for a secure connection using TLS.

 To expose the sample application you have deployed, click on _Create Route_.
 This will display a page for entering the route details.